siko74/AzureNotebooks/README.md

 ##About this Repo

-This github repo is intended for reporting, discussing, and tracking customer issues.
+This GitHub repo is intended for reporting, discussing, and tracking customer issues.
 We don't have product code on it yet, but we do have a product roadmap below that we'll keep up-to-date.

 ##Product Roadmap - subject to change